zaliven/Phishtank-Visual/README.md

 dataprocess.py - Processes and transforms the data received from Phishtank's api.

 visualizer.py - Receives a pandas dataframe and utilizes Matplotlib to build plots.

+plot.ipynb - A jupyter notebook to analyse the dataset before loading
 ```

 ## Demonstration